Australian ball-tampering: Darren Lehmann to quit as Australia coach

 Former skipper Steve Smith plus batsmen David Warner and Cameron Bancroft were banned for their part in the scandal.

-Lehman made his decision after watching emotional news conferences by Smith and Bancroft on Thursday.
+Lehmann made his decision after watching Smith and Bancroft deliver emotional apologies at news conferences earlier on Thursday.

-"After viewing Steve and Cameron's hurting, it's only fair that I make this decision," said Lehmann.
-"I'm ultimately responsible for the culture of the team."
+"After viewing Steve and Cameron's hurting, it's only fair that I make this decision," said Lehmann, who was contracted until the 2019 Ashes.
+"I'm ultimately responsible for the culture of the team.

-"This will allow cricket Australia to complete a full review into the team and allow them to implement changes to regain the trust of the Australian public, this is the right thing for Australian cricket.
+"This will allow Cricket Australia to complete a full review into the team and allow them to implement changes to regain the trust of the Australian public.
+This is the right thing for Australian cricket.

 "It's been a wonderful experience coaching the Australian cricket team.
 I hope the team rebuilds from this and the Australian public finds it in their hearts to forgive these young men."